-The Yorkshire Dales and particularly Swaledale offer bountiful reward for mountain bikers.
-An intricate network of bridleways and rideable trails crisscross the Dale (Yorkshire term for valley) giving endless options.
+The Yorkshire Dales and particularly Swaledale offer bountiful rewards for mountain bikers.
+An intricate network of bridleways and rideable trails criss cross the Dale (Yorkshire term for valley) giving endless options.

-We have a modest size car park, there's no gate to lock you out or in.
-You are welcome to park and ride, there's no charge for parking but we think it's reasonable for you to spend a few pounds in the cafe/bikeshop to help keep us all in work.
+We have a modest size car park, there's no gate to lock you in our out.
+You are welcome to park and ride, there's no charge for parking but we think it's reasonable for you to spend a few pounds in the cafe/bike shop to help keep us all in work.
 Our opening times are 9 - 5pm, you'll probably find us floating around before and after, quite possibly heading out on a ride!

 Another question we get asked a lot!
 There's a lot of climbing in Swaledale and a lot of fast steep descents but not so many big jumps and drops.
 We ride 'trail bikes' tending to ride either hardtails with 130-140mm forks or full-suspension with 130mm-160mm travel.